eossf/terraform-cert/lesson9/readme.md

 - locally in terraform, noderedvol/
 - modify the container nodered, link container path /data the hostpath (volume created above) (host_path MUST be FQDN i.e. /home/...)
+- add a dynamic path, get path.cwd from terraform (use string interpolation)

 ## Outcome
 the volume contains lib/ and node_modules + js and json files